-For our students — most of whom will be first generation college students — we provide a comprehensive college readiness program to ensure they are able to meet future challenges head-on.
+We provide our high school students with a comprehensive college readiness program to ensure they are able to meet future challenges head-on.

 At Horizons for Youth, we position our students for success before they even set foot on campus by addressing many of the challenges students encounter while preparing for college.
 Common pre-college setbacks cited in research include choosing the wrong school for the student’s academic and personal needs and a lack of proper financial support, ultimately resulting in high debt and high drop-out levels.